berfinsimsek/neural-net-regression/README.md

 ## Dependencies

-To visualize the results using Python as done in this repo.
+To visualize the results using Python as done in this repo, need to install

 * juliacall
 * numpy